 Hang gliders have evolved from Francis Rogallo’s original flexible wing (as described in the History) into modern day flying marvels.
 Hang gliders are now made of aircraft aluminum or carbon fiber, stainless steel cable and Dacron (the same material sailboat sails are made of) and weigh between 45 lbs. and 90 lbs.
 Although gliders normally fly between 20 and 30 mph, they can reach speeds in excess of 80 mph and have a glide ratio of up to 16:1.
-That means they fly 16 feet forward for every foot of altitude they lose, when flying in calm air.
-They can withstand more G-forces than many single engine aircraft and can be folded up into a bag that is 16’-18’ long and a foot in diameter and easily transported on the roof of a car.
+That means they fly 16 feet forward for every foot of altitude they lose when flying in calm air.
+Hang gliders can withstand more G-forces than many single engine aircraft and can be folded up into a bag that is 16’-18’ long and a foot in diameter and easily transported on the roof of a car.
 Pilots' prone position when flying gives hang gliding the feeling of flying like a bird.

-The key differences between hang gliding and paragliding
+The key differences between hang gliding, paragliding, and speedflying

-- Transport: hang gliders typically weigh more than 50 pounds, can be carried balanced on your shoulder, and require a roof rack to transport on a vehicle; paragliders typically weigh less than 50 pounds, are carried in a backpack, and can fit inside a vehicle.
+- Transport: Hang gliders typically weigh more than 50 pounds, can be carried balanced on your shoulder, and require a roof rack to transport on a vehicle; paragliders and speedwings typically weigh less than 50 pounds, are carried in a backpack, and can fit inside a vehicle.

-- Set-up: hang gliders fold up for transport and take about 15 to 20 minutes to set up and prepare to launch; paragliders are packed completely assembled and take about 5 to 10 minutes to set-up and prepare to launch.
+- Set-up: Hang gliders fold up for transport and take about 15 to 20 minutes to set up and prepare to launch; paragliders and speedwings are packed completely assembled and take about 5 to 10 minutes to set-up and prepare to launch.

-- Flight: hang gliders are more streamlined and capable of much faster speeds and improved glide ratios, and the ability to fly in stronger conditions as compared to paragliders; due to their slower speed, paragliders can typically land in much smaller fields.
+- Flight: Hang gliders are more streamlined and are capable of much faster speeds, improved glide ratios, and the ability to fly in stronger conditions as compared to paragliders; due to their slower speed, paragliders can typically land in much smaller fields.
 Hang gliders and paragliders are more focused on soaring flights at altitude, while speedwings are used for flying quickly and close to terrain.

 In order to fly for hours and for long distances a glider needs to be able to gain altitude or, at a minimum, maintain altitude.
 This is a challenge since hang gliders and paragliders do not have engines.
 Like a giant paper airplane, once airborne, a glider is constantly being pulled down toward the ground by gravity.
 The only way to combat this is to get the glider into air that is rising faster than the glider is descending.
 The result will be that the glider is able to gain altitude or at least maintain its altitude.
 There are two different ways this can happen.
 The first is by circling the glider in a thermal, which is a column of warm rising air.
 The other is by flying the glider in “ridge lift” which is created when wind hits an obstruction like a mountain or hill and gets deflected up the face of it.
 As long as the glider stays in the upward moving air it will stay aloft, but as soon as it flies out of the upward moving air, the glider will start to gently descend again.
 Circling with a bird in a thermal or flying over a local mountain range is an experience that will never be forgotten.